stryder-dev/flutter_platform_widgets/README.md

 ## PlatformSwitch

-A switch widget that will use a `Switch` for android or a `CupertinoSwitch` for iOS.
+A switch widget that will use a `Switch` for material or a `CupertinoSwitch` for cupertino.

 ```dart
 return PlatformSwitch(